simeononsecurity/simeononsecurity.ch/content/articles/password-complexity-security-article/index.en.md

 **Password Complexity Rules Are Outdated**

 In the world of cybersecurity, one question has been a topic of debate for quite some time: Are password complexity rules still effective?
-As technology evolves and cyber threats become increasingly sophisticated, it's essential to reevaluate the conventional wisdom around password requirements.
+As technology evolves and cyber threats become increasingly sophisticated, you need to reevaluate the conventional wisdom around password requirements.
 In this article, we'll explore the reasons why password complexity rules are becoming outdated and discuss alternative strategies for enhancing online security.

 ______